He Knows You're Alone

-He Knows You're Alone is a 1980 American slasher film directed by Armand Mastroianni, written by Scott Parker, and starring Caitlin O'Heaney, Don Scardino, Elizabeth Kemp, Tom Rolfing, and Tom Hanks in his feature film debut.
-The plot follows a soon-to-be bride who is stalked by a killer the weekend before her wedding.
+He Knows You're Alone is a 1980 American slasher film directed by Armand Mastroianni, written by Scott Parker and starring Caitlin O'Heaney, Don Scardino, Elizabeth Kemp, Tom Rolfing, and Tom Hanks in his film debut.
+The plot follows a woman who is stalked by a killer targeting soon-to-be brides the weekend before her wedding.

-Filmed in Staten Island, New York in 1979, He Knows You're Alone was released theatrically in the fall of 1980 by Metro-Goldwyn-Mayer/United Artists.
-Though the film received mostly negative reviews, it was a commercial success for MGM, grossing nearly $5 million at the U.S. box office.
+Independently made by several producers, including Edgar Lansbury, He Knows You're Alone was shot on location in Mastroianni's native Staten Island, New York in December 1979 under the working title Blood Wedding.
+The film was subsequently sold to Metro-Goldwyn Mayer, who retitled it and released it with United Artists on August 29, 1980.
+Although the film received mixed reviews, it was a commercial success for MGM, grossing nearly $5 million at the U.S. box office.

-He Knows You're Alone has been credited for being one of the first horror films inspired by the success of Halloween (1978) and shares a number of similarities with the previous hit.
+He Knows You're Alone has been credited for being one of the first horror films inspired by the success of Halloween, and shares a number of similarities with that previous hit.
+In the years since its release, it has received some retrospective praise from genre film critics.
+Film critic Robin Wood noted the film among its peers as a "highly sophisticated attempt" at analyzing violence against women.

 Plot

-A young bride is murdered on her wedding day by the man she rejected for her current fiancé Len Gamble, a detective.
+A young bride is murdered on her wedding day by the man she rejected for her current fiancé, Len Gamble, a detective.
 Several years later on Long Island, a young bride-to-be named Marie is stabbed to death in a movie theater while her friend Ruthie sits beside her.
 The killer, Ray Carlton, disappears into the night.

-The next morning, Ray arrives at Staten Island, where he observes university student Amy Jensen from a distance.
+The next morning, Ray arrives on Staten Island, where he observes university student Amy Jensen from a distance.
 Amy is preparing for her wedding.
-She sees off her fiancé, Phil, and his friends on their way out of town for a bachelor party before the wedding.
-After attending a ballet class with her friends Nancy and Joyce, the three run into their philosophy professor Carl, with whom Joyce is having an affair.
+She, her fiancé, Phil, and his friends on their way out of town prepare for a bachelor party before the wedding.
+After attending a ballet class with her friends, Nancy and Joyce, the three run into their philosophy professor Carl, with whom Joyce is having an affair.
 Amy leaves to go to a dress fitting, stopping to get ice cream on the way, where she notices a man following her.
-Outside the ice cream shop, she is startled by Marvin, her ex-boyfriend, who is on a break from his job at the local morgue.
+Outside the ice-cream shop, she is startled by Marvin, her ex-boyfriend, who is on a break from his job at the local morgue.

 Amy stops by the local dress shop for her fitting.
 Unbeknownst to her, as she leaves, the dressmaker is stabbed to death by Ray with a pair of scissors.
 Later that night, Nancy and Joyce surprise Amy at her home with a small bachelorette party.
-Her parents are gone for the weekend, leaving Amy in charge of her kid sister, Diane.
-Joyce leaves the party for Carl's house, where the two begin to have sex until the power inexplicably goes out.
-Carl goes to check on the electrical box.
+Her parents, gone for the weekend, leave Amy in charge of her kid sister, Diane.
+Joyce leaves the party for Carl's house, where the two begin to have sex, until the power inexplicably goes out.
+Carl checks on the electrical box.
 When he returns, he is stabbed to death by the killer with a kitchen knife after finding Joyce's lifeless body in the bed.